Dr. Heather Stewart

 Dr. Julia Hammond

 Dr. Julia Hammond is a 1991 graduate of the Atlantic Veterinary College in Charlottetown, Prince Edward Island.
 After moving to Ontario, she spent time working at many practices across the province as a locum.
 Dr. Hammond joined Guildcrest in 2016 and we couldn’t be happier.
 Her energy and compassion make her an excellent Veterinarian and addition to our team.
-Dr. Hammond lives in the beach community with her family and her two cats, Dave, and Daisy.
-Dave enjoys hunting for small animals, terrorizing Daisy, and escaping out the front door; While Daisy enjoys cuddling, napping and spends much of her day avoiding Dave.
+Dr. Hammond lives with her family and her two cats, Dave, and Daisy.
+Dave enjoys hunting for small animals, terrorizing Daisy, and escaping out the front door.
+Daisy enjoys cuddling, napping and spends much of her day avoiding Dave.
 In her free time Dr. Hammond enjoys reading, travelling, and spending time with her family.
-She is also an active member of the Toronto Beach Chorale, a classical music choir.
+She belongs to Trinity Sopranos, a classical singing ensemble.

 Lorraine’s love for animals brought her to Guildcrest Cat Hospital in 2004.
 She has a special sense when dealing with cats, especially sick and aggressive patients and is always attentive to their needs.
 As a skilled technician, Lorraine spends most of her time in the background of Guildcrest, preparing for surgery, collecting samples, caring for our patients, and educating clients.
 When she’s not at the clinic, Lorraine spends her time with her cat Alison.
 Lorraine adopted Alison through our Buddy’s Buddies Adoption program after Ali was dropped off as a pregnant stray.
 Ali loves her new home with Lorraine and she could not have been luckier to have found such an excellent care giver.
 Lorraine also enjoys walking, bicycling, and spending time with her friends, family and great-nieces and nephews.

-Arima joined Guildcrest Cat Hospital in 2011 and is addicted to cats, she’s often posing for photos with her favorite feline clients, showing off her bright and beautiful smile.
-As our Receptionist.
-She is perfectly suited for the job and loves interacting with our clients and their cat.
-Arima is well versed in all aspects of the clinic and can often be found in the back helping with procedures and caring for our patients as if they were her own.
-Arima lives in Scarborough with her family, her two dogs; Sandy and Kiwi.
-When Arima is not in the clinic she enjoys spending time with her family and friends, adventuring with her dogs or spending a chill night in.
+Arima joined Guildcrest Cat Hospital in 2011 and has a deep love for all animals.
+As our Receptionist, she is perfectly suited for the job and loves interacting with our clients and their cat.
+Arima is well versed in all aspects of the clinic, but can often be found behind the front desk greeting clients with her bright and beautiful smile!
+She lives in Scarborough with her family, her cat Cheddar, and her two dogs; Sandy and Kiwi.
+When Arima is not in the clinic, she enjoys spending time with family and friends, adventuring with her dogs or spending a chill night in.

 Shannon is our manager and began working with Guildcrest Cat Hospital in 2010.
 She has been in the animal care field for over 9 years and is excited to continue her journey.
 Shannon can be found all over the clinic; from technician to reception, and never stays in one place for too long.
-Shannon lives in Scarborough and has 3 cats, Twitter, Mia and George and a dog named Storm.
+Shannon lives in Scarborough and has 2 cats, Twitter and Mia and a dog named Storm.
 During her free time, she enjoys adventuring with Storm, riding her motorcycle, weekends up north and spending time with family and friends.

 Simon says… you do.
 Simon has been with us since he was for about 5 years now.
 A client had brought Simon in with urinary tract issues and crystals.
 After along hospital stay including surgery, the owners opted to surrender him to us due to his ongoing medical issues.
 Simon has since recovered from his illness, although is still quite prone to infections.
 Simon’s life must be managed very carefully due to his condition; therefore, we have decided to keep him as a clinic cat.
 Simon is adorable, super friendly and loves to cuddle.
 He greets each client as they come in while sitting on top of the reception desk, demanding attention, and making it difficult to process transactions, because petting him is much more important.
 When Simon (finally) decides to take a break, he’s found a human shoulder to nap on, or he’s rolling around on the floor in the sun.